RishabhPariharGit/React-Project/README.md

 - Added new images for the Admin Panel
 - Updated the styling of the Admin panel
 - Checked the mobile responsiveness of the admin panel
+- Updated the media queries for the mobile and tab devices
+-